Compliance

 Review Sketch Pad Notes ❯

-Below is a snapshot of a SAMPLE Inventory Management System that is broken down into 4 categories: Procurement, Recordkeeping, Monitoring & Maintenance, and Inventory Updates.
+Below is a snapshot of a SAMPLE Goods & Services Management System that is broken down into 4 categories: Procurement of Goods & Services, Inventory Management for goods, Monitoring & Maintenance, and the Disposal, Loss & Theft of goods.

 Procurement